-Adaptogens are natural substances (things like herbs, mushrooms and roots) that help nourish the body and nudge it back towards balance.
-They are like a tonic for the system (in fact they are sometimes referred to as "tonic herbs") and they can help us cope with all the crap that life throws at us on a daily basis.
+Adaptogens are natural substances like herbs, mushrooms and roots that help nourish the body and nudge it back towards balance.
+They're like a tonic for the system (in fact they are sometimes referred to as "tonic herbs") and can help us cope with all the crap that life throws at us on a daily basis.
 They help our bodies stay more balanced and lessen the effect of stress on our hormones and immune system, which helps lower inflammation and boost immunity.
 They can help us sleep better, think more clearly and generally just cope better - and who doesn't want that?!

 Adaptogens must fulfill 3 criteria to earn the official label:

 - Be generally safe and non-toxic (for just about everyone).

 - Help you handle stress (which can sometimes be multiple stressors - simultaneously)

 - Work to balance your hormones.
 Adaptogens have a normalizing effect.
 They sense the highs and lows of your body and help it adjust and adapt as needed.

 You can find adaptogens in powder form, capsules and tinctures and you can also find them already mixed into some brands of coffee, hot chocolate and tea, like the kind from Four Sigmatic.